CreoWis/hashnode-client/package/readme.md

   ```

 - The above command will create a tar package inside the `tar` folder.
-- You can now install the tar package into your project using the follwing command:
+- You can now install the tar package into your project using the following command:

   ```bash
   ## With NPM